PopescuStefanRadu/learnt/frontend/angular.md

    \(such as preventing leaving an unsaved form without confirmation)
  - CanLoad - Used to determine whether the user can navigate to a lazy loaded module prior to loading it
- - Resolve -  Used to access route data and pass data to the component’s list of providers
+ - Resolve -  Used to access route data and pass data to the component's list of providers